mesosphere/dcos-kafka-service/docs/install-and-customize.md

 # About installing Kafka on Enterprise DC/OS

  <a name="install-enterprise"></a>
- In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.8/administration/installing/custom/configuration-parameters/#security), Kafka requires a service account.
+ In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.9/administration/installing/custom/configuration-parameters/#security), Kafka requires a service account.
 In `permissive`, a service account is optional.
 Only someone with `superuser` permission can create the service account.
-Refer to [Provisioning Kafka](https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/service-auth/kafka-auth/) for instructions.
+Refer to [Provisioning Kafka](https://docs.mesosphere.com/1.9/administration/id-and-access-mgt/service-auth/kafka-auth/) for instructions.

 # Default Installation

 To start a basic test cluster with three brokers, run the following command on the DC/OS CLI.
 Enterprise DC/OS users must follow additional instructions.
-See the [About installing Kafka on Enterprise DC/OS](#install-enterprise) for more information.
+[More information about installing Kafka on Enterprise DC/OS](#install-enterprise).

     $ dcos package install kafka